-Stage 1: Screening the development and form an initial view
+Stage 1: Screening the development

-C.13 Diagram 4 explains the screening of the proposed development and initial judgements.
-In accordance with the principle of communication and consultation with stakeholders throughout the process, it emphasises the need to engage and consult with the planning service and other stakeholders during the pre- planning application stage.
+C17 Diagram 4 (page 17) explains the process of screening proposed development.
+In accordance with the principle of communication and consultation with stakeholders throughout the process, it emphasises the benefit-to engage and consult with the planning service and other stakeholders during the pre- planning application stage in a manner that is proportionate to the scale and type of proposed development.
+In respect of a 'major' development the Diagram raises awareness of the statutory requirement to undertake public consultation before submitting a planning application.